RobG66/Gamelist-Manager/README.md

 ---
 December 15th, 2025

+ Update:  Emumovies is now back in business!
+You can try downloading their videos with "High Definition" as the source.
+The quality of these videos is excellent!
+Although I think you need an Emumovies subscription to download videos.

  8.4 is here and it's a bit of a doozy!
 I did A LOT of code refactoring on the scrapers which was quite involved.
 And the other day someone pointed out to me that ScreenScraper has 'support-2d' media which is essentialy cartridge media.
 I didn't know about that so I added it now!
 I could not test EmuMovies scraping since the weekend because their site is having issues after a server move - I hope that gets sorted soon.
 I've added some buttons on the media page which will get expanded upon in future releases.
 Like more media options and drag/drop (which keeps getting pushed back).
 And of important note, since I did a lot of work on this version, please let me know about anything that doesn't seem right.
 Is the .Net10 requirement any trouble??

 ---